-Majority of businesses in UAE hire VAT consultants for VAT return filings.
+Majority of businesses is hiring VAT consultants in UAE for VAT return filings.
 However, hardly any know much about these professionals or how to choose the right tax preparers.

 Almost all businesses that utilize the services of VAT consultants in Dubai, UAE never ask about professional credentials.
 That is amazing considering the fact that hiring regulated tax agents in UAE means sharing crucial details about the business finances.

-Steps to hire the right tax specialists in UAE
+Steps to hire the right VAT specialists in UAE

 Step 1: Determine your specific needs.

-Being a CPA or certified public accountant doesn’t immediately provide a guarantee that a professional is best-suited in managing your taxes.
+Being a CPA or certified public accountant doesn’t immediately provide a guarantee that a professional is best suited in managing your taxes.
 It’s similar to when a person has a heart condition.
 You’re unlikely to consult with a podiatrist.
-Just as medical experts specialize, the same applies for finance professionals.
+Just as medical experts specialize, the same applies to finance professionals.

 Step 2: Ask your referrals or check online reviews.

 As soon as you fully understand the scope and scale of the services that you require, it is time to start the search.
-The best place for doing exactly that is asking your network for referral or recommendation.
+The best place for doing exactly that is by asking your network for referrals or recommendations.
 If there are none that you trust, look for professionals online and check the reviews posted by previous clients.

 It is best, however, to find people that are within your network that have the same profile as you.
 This means talking to business owners and workers that are in your industry.
 Trusted insurance agents and attorneys also have connections to experienced tax professionals.
 List down the recommendations that you get and check their online reputation.